2019 Scholarship Application

 2019 scholarship application

 For the 39th consecutive year the Freehold Soil Conservation District Board of Supervisors awarded scholarships to area college students majoring in a field related to the conservation of our natural resources.
 The Neal Munch, Mac Clark and Bill Schauer Scholarships are named to honor their years of dedicated and distinguished service to the Freehold District and to conservation efforts.

 Charles Buscaglia, Board Chairman, presented students with $2,000 checks and certificates of achievement.
 “We are fortunate to be able to provide scholarships to students in honor of three men who dedicated many years to local conservation efforts,” said Buscaglia.

-Christine Schwarz, of Manasquan, received the Bill Schauer Scholarship.
-Christine is a junior at The College of New Jersey majoring in biology with a concentration in evolution & ecology.
+Justine Smith, of Old Bridge, received the Bill Schauer Scholarship.
+Justine is a senior at Stockton University majoring in environmental science with a concentration in wildlife management.

 Allyson Murray, of Old Bridge, received the Mac Clark Scholarship.
 She is a senior at Stockton University majoring in geology and marine science with a concentration in oceanography.